Jhāna Retreat

 Saturday, September 20th please arrive between 15:00 and 17:00.

-The retreat structure mirrors a light monastic retreat schedule on full days (Sunday-Friday):
+The retreat structure mirrors a light monastic retreat schedule on full days (Sunday-Saturday):

 Sunday, September 28th: